IKEA Starts Using Biodegradable Mushroom-Based Packaging for Its Products

 Broken down plastic in water bodies is ingested by marine organisms and can enter human bodies through food chains.
 The United Nations Environment Programme (UNEP) estimates that nearly one million seabirds and 100,000 sea mammals are affected by plastic ingestion.
 UNEP has conducted a research that proves that plastic ingestion by humans can be linked to cancer and reproductive system impairment in animals and humans.
 For this reason, plastic pollution has been recognized as the top environmental issue by UNEP.

 Ecocradle is a completely natural packaging material that is grown from fungi types such as mushrooms.
 The manufacturing process is fairly simple: agricultural byproducts such as husk, oat hulls and cotton burrs, are pressed into a desired shape that can fit around items to be packaged.
 Then, it is seeded with mushroom spores that sprout mycelium (a root structure) after a few days.
 The mycelium threads rapidly through the structure and binds it together to form a shock-resistant and durable packaging material.
-The last step is to heat-treat the material to kill spores in order to arrest further growth of the plant.
+The last step is to heat-treat the material to kill spores in order to arrest further growth of the fungus.

 Here are the top benefits of using mushroom-based packaging: